worthyag/SixLove/draftReport.md

 Most of the work for both the `registration` and `tennis` app was focused on creating models and forms.
-My primary focus was on how the data would be stored, and figuring our the most effective ways to design the database and its interactions- resulting in a lot of my time being allocated to that.
-This allowed the implementation feel more intuitive and less complex.
+My primary focus was on how the data would be stored, and figuring out the most effective ways to design the database and its interactions- resulting in a lot of my time being allocated to that.
+This allowed the implementation to feel more intuitive and less complex.

+With the database table and its corresponding form completed, I created the views.

+At this point, it is clear to see that there is a pattern emerging.
+I begin by creating some model(s), then I create some view(s) that seems to be linked to some template that I have created.
+This is the Django work cycle.